brockton-school/bps_internal_tools/README.md

 - **Blueprints**
   - `toc_attendance/` → routes under `/toc-attendance`
 - **Data**
-  - SQLite for direct Canvas CSV imports (courses, users, enrollments from Canvas SIS Export)
+  - MariaDB/MySQL backend with scripts to import Canvas SIS CSVs
 - **Sheets**
   - Google Sheets logging (via `gspread` + `gspread-formatting`), eventually this should be moved to our own interface.